-The number of infants and toddlers who did not receive early intervention services for at least six months before exiting the Part C program
+The number of infants and toddlers who did not receive early intervention services for at least six months before exiting the P

-The number of infants and toddlers who exited the Part C program during the reporting period, as reported in the State's part C exiting 618 data The number of those infants and toddlers who did not receive early intervention services for at least six months before exiting the Part C program.
-895
+The number of infants and toddlers who exited the Part C program during the reporting period, as reported in the State's part C exiting 618 data

+The number of those infants and toddlers who did not receive early intervention services for at least six months before exiting the Part C program.

-Please note that this data about the number of infants and toddlers who did not receive early intervention services for at least six months before exiting the Part C program is optional in this FFY16 submission.
-It will be required in the FFY17 submission.
+Please note that this data about the number of infants and toddlers who did not receive early intervention services for at least six months before exiting the Part C program is optional in the FFY17 submission.